Instagram account shames child and parent caught vandalising seat

-A young child and their parent have been caught on film doing something truly "disrespectful and rude" on an aeroplane tray table.
+A young child and their parent have been caught on film doing something truly "disrespectful and rude" on an airplane tray table.

-A plane passenger has gone viral and sparked worldwide anger after being filmed encouraging a child to draw on an aeroplane tray table.
+A plane passenger has gone viral and sparked worldwide anger after being filmed encouraging a child to draw on an airplane tray table.

 The short clip, which was shared on Reddit and on the Passenger Shaming Instagram account, shows a young child seated on an adult's lap scribbling on the table.